accosmin-org/libnano/docs/nonlinear.md

 Choosing the right optimization algorithm is usually done in terms of processing time and memory usage.
 The non-linear conjugate gradient descent familly of algorithms (CGD) and the limited-memory BFGS (L-BFGS) are recommended for large problems because they perform *O(n)* FLOPs per iteration and use *O(n)* memory while having super-linear convergence.
 The quasi-Newton algorithms, and BFGS in particular, converge faster both in terms of iterations and gradient evaluations, but are only recommended for small problems because of their *O(n^2)* FLOPs and memory usage.
 The gradient descent is provided here as a baseline to compare with as it generally takes 1-2 orders of magnitude more iterations to reach similar accuracy as CGD or L-BFGS.

 The solvers can be configured with different line-search steps initialization and search methods that implement the `lsearch0_t` and the `lsearchk_t` interfaces respectively.
-The builtin implementations can be accessed from the associated factories with `lsearch_t::all()` and `lsearchk_t::all()` respectively.
+The builtin implementations can be accessed from the associated factories with `lsearch0_t::all()` and `lsearchk_t::all()` respectively.
 Note that the state-of-the-art line-search method *CG_DESCENT* is recommended to use when high precision solutions of machine precision are needed.

 ```
 std::cout << make_table("lsearchk", lsearchk_t::all());